 Display areas at the Ford Nature Center include the Habitat Room which depicts plants and animals of four local habitats, the Discovery Room where children can use their senses to learn about the natural world, and a Live Animal Room with turtles, snakes, and other animals native to northeast Ohio.

-The Ford Nature Center also houses the Vickers Memorial Library, a bird observation area, the Teachers’ Resource Center, and a gift shop.
+The Ford Nature Center also houses the Vickers Memorial Library, a bird observation area, and the Teachers’ Resource Center.
 The grounds include wildlife gardens and walking trails.
 Visitors can enjoy a leisurely stroll on the Virginia J. Axtmann Nature Trail For All People, a barrier-free trail with interpretive signs.
 Arrangements for group tours and school programs, as well as reservations for scheduled public programs may be made by calling this facility.